backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Variables.md

 > [!caution]- When it comes to working with variables, the *value that is used in the Terraform configuration will be stored in the state file*, regardless of whether the sensitive argument was set to `true`.

 ### Defining Variables
-- The variable block in *terraform accepts 3 parameters: default, type and description*.
+- The variable block in *terraform accepts several parameters*.
 	- `default` parameter in our variable block is also optional.
 		- If we don't have this field and use this variable then terraform will ask us to enter the value interactively when we run `terraform apply`
 	- `description` is optional but it is a good practice to describe what the variable is used for.